Renew a Cosmetology Salon License

 TDLR will mail out renewal postcards approximately 60 days prior to your license's expiration date.
 It is your responsibility to renew your license before it expires.
 Be mindful of your expiration date, and contact TDLR if you have not received a renewal postcard.

 Please remember that if you do not keep your address information up-to-date with our office, your renewal notice may not reach you.
 Failure to receive a renewal form does NOT excuse you from late fees.

-If you do not receive your license within 14 days after submitting your completed renewal application, please contact us at email@example.com or at (800) 803-9202.
+If you do not receive your license within 14 days after submitting your completed renewal application, please contact customer service by email, or by phone at (800) 803-9202.

 Renewal of Expired Licenses